ryanhanks-wf/veggie-salad/README.md

 of the many [community cookbooks](http://community.opscode.com/cookbooks).
 By default it configures an OS X Mavericks workstation for WebFilings development.

-Finally, if you've never used Chef before - we highly recommend you buy &amp; watch [this excellent 17 minute screencast](http://railscasts.com/episodes/339-chef-solo-basics) by Ryan Bates.
+Finally, if you've never used Chef before - it's highly recommend you buy &amp; watch [this excellent 17 minute screencast](http://railscasts.com/episodes/339-chef-solo-basics) by Ryan Bates.

 ## Installation under Mavericks (OS X 10.9)